Andrepereira2001/feup-lbaw-2021/eap.md

 ## A7: High-level architecture.
 Privileges.
 Web resources specification

-This artefact describes the architecture of the web application to be developed, indicating the catalogue of data, the properties of each one, and the format of JSON responses.
-This specification adheres to the OpenAPI standard using YAML.
+This artefact describes the architecture of the web application to be developed, indicating the requests of data, the properties of each one, and the format of JSON responses.
+This specification uses the OpenAPI standard using YAML.

-This artefact presents the documentation for toEaseManage, including the CRUD (create, read, update, delete) operations for each data resource.
+This artefact presents the documentation for toEaseManage, including the create, view, update and delete operations for each data resource.

 ### 1. Overview